-Last year a den of fox provided a reprieve of my chipmunk dilemma.
-They’re back!
-Leaving piles of dirt around the garden pots.
-But my dilemma pales in comparison to Phil’s in Whitehall PA, worthy of a standup comedy routine.
+Hello fellow readers, Last year, a den of fox provided a reprieve from my chipmunk dilemma.
+They’re back! – Leaving piles of dirt around the garden pots.
+But their antics pale in comparison to Phil’s squirrel dilemma in Whitehall, PA, worthy of a standup comedy routine.

-In early spring Phil asked “how to discourage a squirrel from eating bulbs and other garden delights?
-I tried cayenne pepper, to no avail.
+Phil asked, “how to discourage a squirrel from eating bulbs and other garden delights?
+I tried cayenne pepper to no avail.
 I encountered the squirrel with a broom and was in shock when he started growling at me!
 Suggestions?”

 My comeback, “Hello Phil, I’m chuckling as I envision a growling squirrel.
-Seems your squirrel likes hot food!”
+It seems your squirrel likes hot food!”

 They say laying chicken wire or black plastic netting over bulbs works.
-And products with oil of mustard is effective as is capsaicin, a hot pepper byproduct which deters many pests.
-Phil’s squirrels may like the taste though.
-While I encourage only organic methods of critter control, products with Thiram to soak bulbs in prior to planting is very effective.
-Cornell University says it’s not toxic to bees, but is to fish, and there’s a myriad of safety warnings and precautions.
+And products with oil of mustard are effective, as is capsaicin, a hot pepper byproduct that deters many pests.
+Phil’s squirrels may like the taste, though.
+While I encourage only organic methods of critter control, products with Thiram to soak bulbs in before planting are very effective.
+Cornell University says it’s not toxic to bees but is to fish, and there’s a myriad of safety warnings and precautions.

-Speaking of desperate measures, the Old Farmer’s Almanac lists tips from readers including piling straw around plants or putting toothpicks in the soil as squirrels don’t like to dig around them.
-Or, place coarsely crushed oyster shells around bulbs which scratches their feet.
+Speaking of desperate measures, the Old Farmer’s Almanac lists tips from readers, including piling straw around plants or putting toothpicks in the soil as squirrels don’t like to dig around them.
+Or, place coarsely crushed oyster shells around bulbs that scratch their feet.
 Mothballs deter them too, so much for enjoying fragrant flowers.
-Some say flakes of soap on top of soil works great.
-Sounds like the Irish Spring soap remedy to deter deer.
+Some say flakes of soap on top of soil work great.
+It sounds like the Irish Spring soap remedy to deter deer.
 Plain ugly.
-Same is true of human or dog hair around your plants.
+The same is true of human or dog hair around your plants.

 I read blood meal sprinkled around soil works.
 At least it’s not unsightly and provides a nitrogen boost for plants.
 Others suggest bird netting on top of veggies and pots.
 How about aluminum foil?
-Apparently, squirrels don’t like the reflection.
+Thye say squirrels don’t like the reflection.
 Talk about garden art.
 Whoa!

-I learned squirrels dig up bulbs not always to eat them.
-Rather, to find a readymade spot to stash nuts.
-Here I thought planting bulbs they don’t like such as daffodils (Narcissus), ornamental onions (Allium), snowdrops (Galanthus), and grape hyacinths (Muscari) would work.
+I learned squirrels dig up bulbs, not always to eat them but to find a readymade spot to stash nuts.
+Here I thought planting bulbs they don’t like, such as daffodils (Narcissus), ornamental onions (Allium), snowdrops (Galanthus), and grape hyacinths (Muscari), would work.

 Click through to a previous column on Chipper Control.
 And, keep smiling.